conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 }
 ```

+> [!INFO]
+> For Easy Tables to work, the name of the data model classes must match the name of the Easy Table created on the Azure Mobile App backend.

 ## The Azure MobileServiceClient

-Central to the Azure Mobile Client SDK is the [MobileServiceClient](TODO), which allows access to your Mobile App backend.
+Central to the Azure Mobile Client SDK is the [MobileServiceClient](https://docs.microsoft.com/en-us/dotnet/api/microsoft.windowsazure.mobileservices.mobileserviceclient?view=azure-dotnet), which allows access to your Mobile App backend.
 To use this, you will need the URL of your mobile service backend.

 ### Locate the URL of the Mobile App backend